 Homework.
 Homework.
 Homework.

-Now I don’t normally freak out about excessive amounts of homework, and I know that the jump to middle school also means a jump in homework, but when I sat down to see exactly what the homework was, that’s when a small jolt of shock hit me.
-He had assignments to complete in every single subject, and with such variety, detail, and complexity, I had to do a double take to make sure this was not homework for the sophomore class, but for the 6th grade.
+Now I don’t usually freak out about excessive amounts of homework, and I know that the jump to middle school also means a jump in homework, but when I sat down to see exactly what the homework was, a small jolt of shock hit me.
+He had assignments to complete in every subject, and with such variety, detail, and complexity, I had to do a double-take to make sure this was not homework for the sophomore class but the 6th grade.

-And now this insanity has reached middle school, where once joyful fifth graders who loved to learn are not only walking into a brand new “social” environment they have to navigate, they’re being told on day one that if they’re not seriously and 100% properly prepared for high school (which we now plan on banging into their heads daily during grades 6-8) well, then they can just forget about college, which means they’ll never reach any level of success whatsoever because college is the only path to success.
-And now, evidently that path starts in 6th grade, where the option to enroll in high school classes even exists at this point.
-STOP.
-PLEASE STOP.
+And now this insanity has reached middle school, where once joyful fifth-graders who loved to learn are not only walking into a brand new “social” environment they have to navigate, they’re being told on day one that if they’re not serious and 100% adequately prepared for high school (which we now plan on banging into their heads daily during grades 6-8) well.
+They can forget about college, which means they’ll never reach any level of success whatsoever because college is the only path to success.

-I fear this trickle down effect (or up, as is the case with Kindergarten) of increased academic pressures at such young and impressionable ages and grades not only does little to foster a desire for lifelong learning, it actually reverses it.
-We think we’ve been doing the smart thing by slowly nudging our children for years to be brighter and smarter at younger and younger ages, and all we’ve done is create a generation of students that are so stressed out, they’re actually experiencing delayed maturation, and unable to function and do even the simplest of “adulting” tasks when they actually reach college.
+I fear this trickle-down effect (or up, as is the case with Kindergarten) of increased academic pressures at such young and impressionable ages and grades does little to foster a desire for lifelong learning; it reverses it.
+We think we’ve been doing the smart thing by slowly nudging our children for years to be brighter and smarter at younger and younger ages.
+We’ve created a generation of students who are so stressed out that they’re experiencing delayed maturation and unable to function and do even the simplest of “adulting” tasks when they reach college.

 And why is that?
-Their carefree childhood is essentially stopping at middle school, and with it, so are several years worth of childhood experiences that collectively mold and shape children into mentally healthy and functioning young adults.
+Their carefree childhood is essentially stopping at middle school.
+With it, so are several years worth of childhood experiences that collectively mold and shape children into mentally healthy and functioning young adults.

-I’m not sure what the effect of this will have.
+I’m not sure what effect this will have.
 Well, let me take that back.
-I know exactly what the effects of this will have.
-Google “college mental health centers” in the “news” category.
+I know exactly what the impact this will have — Google “college mental health centers” in the “news” category.
 There are your effects.
 Scary, isn’t it?